loadero/loadero-python/README.md

 #### Participant Results

 `run` object describes a result overview of the whole test.
-To get a more detailed result information about each test participant results need to be read.
+To get a more detailed result information about each test participant's results needs to be read.

 ```py
 results, _, _ = run.Results()